Health Care Professional Information

 - Profuse perspiration

 - Sassafras was once used as flavoring agent in root beer and candies.
-The Food and Drug Administration has since prohibited the use of sassafras as a food additive due to its carcinogenic (cancer-causing) effects.
+But the Food and Drug Administration has prohibited the use of sassafras as a food additive due to its carcinogenic effects.